Lilou0221/How-to-port-character-model-to-COM3D2/README.md

 # How-to-port-character-model-to-COM3D2

+  This guide won’t go over every detail but only provides the fastest and easiest way to port your model to COM3D2 while still keeping the quality.
+Most of the written steps are just to give you an idea of what going on, watch the video under each tutorial for the full progress.
+There is also a workflow video with no comment that shows all tutorials.

 Used term:
 - COM: the game COM3D2
 - Your model: the model you want to port to COM